VB-groupoids and representation theory of Lie groupoids: The moduli space of -groupoids

-\begin{dfn} A $\VB$-groupoid is called \emph{regular} if its core-anchor $\boundary$ has constant rank.
-A $2$-term representation up to homotopy is \emph{regular} if its core-anchor component $\boundary$ has constant rank. \end{dfn} Clearly, a $2$-term representation up to homotopy is regular if and only if it arises from a regular $\VB$-groupoid.
+\begin{dfn} A $\VB$-groupoid (or a $2$-term representation up to homotopy) is called \emph{regular} if its core-anchor $\boundary$ has constant rank. \end{dfn} Clearly, a $2$-term representation up to homotopy is regular if and only if it corresponds, via Theorem \ref{thm:big}, to a regular $\VB$-groupoid.

 As we have seen in \S\ref{sec:formulas}, one can recover from a $\VB$-groupoid canonical representations of $G$ on $K \defequal \ker \boundary$ and $\nu \defequal \coker \boundary$, but in general these bundles are singular.
 If the $\VB$-groupoid is regular, then $K$ and $\nu$ are vector bundles.